NVIDIA/TensorRT/tools/Polygraphy/README.md

 To enable this behavior, set the `POLYGRAPHY_AUTOINSTALL_DEPS` environment variable to `1` or `polygraphy.config.AUTOINSTALL_DEPS = True` using the Python API.

-NOTE: By default, dependencies will be installed using the current interpreter, and may overwrite existing packages.
-The default installation command, which is `python3 -m pip install`, can be overriden by setting the `POLYGRAPHY_INSTALL_CMD` environment variable, or setting `polygraphy.config.INSTALL_CMD = "..."` using the Python API.
+**NOTE**: *By default, dependencies will be installed using the current interpreter, and may overwrite existing*
+    *packages.
+The default installation command, which is `python -m pip install`, can be overriden by setting* *the `POLYGRAPHY_INSTALL_CMD` environment variable, or setting `polygraphy.config.INSTALL_CMD = "..."` using the Python API.*

 #### Installing Manually